abidaqureshi/nytimes/README.md

-# The New York Times Articles API
+# The New York Times Articles App

 ## Getting Started
 ### prerequisite